TakumaKira/MarkdownEditor/how-to-deploy-this-to-GCP.md

 -f ./gke-manifests/ingress-static-ip.yaml
 ```

-At this point, you should be able to access our frontend app from your browser with the address like `https://<YOUR-DOMAIN>` and you can see Signup/Login feature is working as API also works publicly.
+At this point, you should be able to access our frontend app from your browser with the address like `https://<YOUR-DOMAIN>` and you can see Signup/Login feature is working as API also works publicly(but may take a while before working as this involves DNS).

 ##### Redirect HTTP access to HTTPS